 Student Name

 Student Signature Date

 Parent/Guardian Signature Date

-Please check the activity an d/or sport(s) you will use to fulfill the PE Exemption Requirement:
+Please check the activity and d/or sport(s) ye ou will use to fulfill the PE Ex emption Requirement:

 Marching Band

 Cheerleading

-Sport(s), please specif fy:
+Sport(s), please specif y:

-school year. • ool guidance office along with your scheduling form for the 2023-2024
+Please return this form to school year. - ol guidance office along with

-Athletic Office Use Only

 Approved Denied Authorized by

-Appendix C
+ndix D Appendix C

-Appendix D Madison-Plains Graduation Seals
+Madison-Plains Graduation Seals

 In the graduating classes of 2023 and beyond, students must earn two diploma seals to demonstrate academic, technical and professional readiness for careers, college, the military, or self-sustaining professions.
 One seal must be state defined.
 Madison-Plains will accept completed graduation seals from Ohio schools when a student transfers into the district.
-Students in the graduating classes of 2020-2022 may choose to opt in to these requirements.
 Click here for more information.